Samsung Is Dropping Its Best Galaxy Yet — & The Camera Is Really Good

 The S10e is the most basic and inexpensive of the bunch, with a flat and compact screen (compared to the curved screens of the other models), a 5.8-inch display, and a dual camera and front camera.

 One tier up is the S10, which has a triple rear camera and a slightly larger 6.1-inch display.
 And then there's the 6.4-inch S10+, which comes with more storage and a dual front camera in addition to its triple rear camera.
-Lastly, the 6.7-inch S10 5G is Samsung's first foray into 5G, the next generation of mobile connection with the fastest speed available.
+Lastly, the 6.7-inch S10 5G is Samsung's first foray into 5G, the next generation of mobile connection with the fastest speed available, which will be offered exclusively on Verizon to start, then AT&T, Spectrum Mobile, Sprint, and T-Mobile later this summer.

 Advertisement

-While the names might sound like any other phone, what's important here is their unique hardware.
-With each of these new devices come a lot of bells and whistles, including improved speed, security, intelligence, enhanced gaming capabilities, and new pretty colours.
+While these aren't the most creative names (if they sound similar to Apple's past models, it's because they are), what's more important is their unique hardware.
+With each of these new devices come a lot of bells and whistles, including improved speed, security, intelligence, enhanced gaming capabilities, and new pretty colors.

 Say Cheese